Skip to content

 Need Best first step Reality check

-Cash for basic needs Apply for TANF if you are pregnant or have a child in the home and meet rules.
-TANF is not fast cash for everyone.
-Work rules and child support cooperation may apply unless good cause exists.
+Cash help Apply for TANF if you are pregnant or have a child in the home.
+TANF is not same-day cash for everyone.
+Work rules and child support rules may apply.

-Child care to keep work Apply for CAPS and ask your provider about short-term payment plans.
-CAPS has eligibility rules and may not cover the full cost.
+Child care Apply for CAPS and talk to your provider.
+CAPS has rules and may not cover the full cost.

 Food and cash help